 What is OSHA?

-OSHA stands for the Occupational Safety and Health Administration, which is a regulatory agency of the United States Department of Labor.
+OSHA stands for the Occupational Safety and Health Administration, a United States Department of Labor regulatory agency.
 OSHA was created by the Occupational Safety and Health Act of 1970.
 The agency’s primary mission is to ensure safe and healthy working conditions for workers by setting and enforcing standards and providing training, outreach, education, and assistance.

 1. Ensuring Workplace Safety